 The Assistant Director of Strategy and Programme presented a report to the Joint Assembly which provided an update on progress across the GCP's whole programme, and which also included the 2023/24 budgets and the multi-year budget strategy.
-It was highlighted that overspend had been forecast for some complex areas, such as planning and land acquisition, in order to be prudent, and members were assured that the GCP would mitigate such costs wherever possible.
+It was highlighted that a prudent approach had been taken to the budgets in anticipation of the forthcoming review on the impact of inflation on the GCP's programme, which would be presented to the Executive Board in the Autumn.
+Members were informed that the first presentation of work compiling annual data on corporate company performance, which was being carried out by Cambridge Ahead with the support of the GCP and other organisations, would be held the following week.